Iran says sanctions to fail, repeats Hormuz threat

 The embargo decision had no discernible impact on oil prices as it was a move that had been flagged well in advance and the threat to close Hormuz seemed remote.
 Brent crude down slightly at $110 per barrel on Tuesday.

-U.S. President Barack Obama said on Monday that the EU sanctions underlined the strength of the international community's commitment to "addressing the serious threat" presented by Iran's nuclear programme.
+U.S. President Barack Obama said on Monday that the EU sanctions underlined the strength of the international community's commitment to "addressing the serious threat" presented by Iran's nuclear program.

 "The United States will continue to impose new sanctions to increase the pressure on Iran," he said in a statement.